Your source for forklift manuals!

 Forklift Aisle Requirements – A Guide for Best Warehouse Layouts

-Here are the forklift aisle requirements guide for the various types of forklifts.
-Be sure to note that “clear aisles” means the dimension between products (pallets) stored in the aisle.
-This is generally 6 inches narrower than where the rack is placed in what is call “rack to rack” or “steel to steel” aisle dimensions.
-The rack is placed a further 6 inches back if the pallets are overhanging the pallet racking 3 inches each side.
+Here is the forklift aisle requirements guide for various types of forklifts.
+Please note that “clear aisles” refers to the space between products (pallets) stored in the aisle.
+This dimension is generally 6 inches narrower than the “rack to rack” or “steel to steel” aisle dimensions.
+If pallets overhang the pallet racking by 3 inches on each side, the rack is set 6 inches further back.

 Forklift Aisle Requirements Guide

-NOTE: This is forklift aisle requirements information is offered as a rough guide only.
-When designing a warehouse or pallet rack layout, check with the lift truck manufacturer for the engineered right angle stacking aisle requirement to avoid expensive errors.
+NOTE: This forklift aisle requirements information is provided as a rough guide only.
+When designing a warehouse or pallet rack layout, consult with the lift truck manufacturer to ensure the right angle stacking aisle requirement is met, avoiding costly mistakes.

 Wide Aisles – Counterbalanced Forklifts

-Wide aisles are used for counterbalanced lift trucks.
-The rule of thumb when sizing a lift truck such as a sitdown 4-wheel or 3-wheel fork truck is:
+Wide aisles are typically used for counterbalanced lift trucks.
+The general rule of thumb for sizing a lift truck, such as a sit-down 4-wheel or 3-wheel forklift, is:

-Head length: This means the distance from the back of the forklift to the front of the load backrest.
+Head length: This is the distance from the back of the forklift to the front of the load backrest.

-Load length: This is the length of the pallet down the stringer (the long 2″x4″ that runs the length of the pallet) plus any product overhang.
+Load length: This refers to the length of the pallet along the stringer (the long 2″x4″ that runs the length of the pallet) plus any product overhang.

-Remember, pallets sit on a beam and overhang the beam by 3″ (usually if a 48″ long pallet).
+Keep in mind that pallets typically sit on a beam and overhang by 3″ (for a 48″ pallet).

 4-Wheel Counterbalanced Forklift Aisles

-Generally, 4-wheel counterbalanced trucks have forklift aisles sized for 12 to 14 feet.
+4-wheel counterbalanced trucks typically require aisles sized between 12 and 14 feet.

 3-Wheel Counterbalanced Forklift Aisles